PennyLaneAI/qml/.github/PULL_REQUEST_TEMPLATE.md

 * KEYWORDS — What words should be included in the marketing post?

-* Which of the following types of documents is most similar to your file?
+* Which of the following types of documentation is most similar to your file?
 (more details [here](https://www.notion.so/xanaduai/Different-kinds-of-documentation-69200645fe59442991c71f9e7d8a77f8))

 - [ ] Tutorial